Answers to Frequently Asked Questions!

 First off, we're glad you did!

-We have begun to accept new members as of July 2019.
-We will be reaching out to those on the top of the list to have a quick interview with our membership team (to make sure that the potential new member and the club are a good fit for each other) and setup your course date and time.
+When your name gets to the top of the list someone from our membership team will reach our for a quick chat (to make sure that the potential new member and the club are a good fit for each other) and setup your course date and time.

-Please be patient waiting to hear.
-We haven't forgotten you and plan to process our new members as quickly and efficiently as possible but there is training required and we can only have so many members work their way through the probationary period at once.
+Please be patient.
+We haven't forgotten you!
+Safety is our top priority, and there is a significant amount of training required for all new members.
+This takes time and we can only have so many members work their way through the probationary period at once.

 Does TIRPC have an indoor range?